Shop and Save on New York State Health Insurance

 May 3rd, 2012

-memoryRecent studies by Brigham and Women’s Hospital and Harvard Medical School suggest that eating berries that are rich in flavonoids can slow down memory degeneration for up to two and a half years among older women.
+Recent studies by Brigham and Women’s Hospital and Harvard Medical School suggest that eating berries rich in flavonoids can slow down memory degeneration for up to two and a half years among older women.

 According to Nancy Copperman, director of public health initiatives at the North Shore-LIJ Health System in Great Neck, N.Y.
-“Flavonoids, which are antioxidants found in berries, apples, citrus fruits, tea, red wine and onions, have been shown to reduce the risk of chronic diseases such as heart disease, diabetes and cancers.”
+“Flavonoids, which are antioxidants found in berries, apples, citrus fruits, tea, red wine, and onions, have been shown to reduce the risk of chronic diseases such as heart disease, diabetes, and cancers.”

 The study began in 1980.
 They measured the mental function of women who were over 70 and had not had a stroke.
 Telephone interviews were conducted every two years.
 The participants were asked to recall parts of what they just heard.
 They were also asked to recall the order of numbers or words in a list.